 Tips to a great resume format

-Once you've read our resume formatting tips, take a look at our example resume to see exactly how each of these components can be formatted in a standard resume.
+Once you've read our resume formatting tips, take a look at our sample resume to see exactly how each of these components can be formatted in a standard resume.

 This is an optional heading and is used primarily in the Functional and Combination styles of resume writing.
 It can be used in the other styles, but we recommend including it only if it adds important, new information.
 Here, in a maximum of two sentences, you will describe your goals and point out how these specific goals mesh with those described in the job advertisement.
 The aim here is to make your resume stand out from the competition.